wravoc/harden-freebsd/README.md

 ## Automatic Jail Lockdown/Management

-1. Copy software to `/root` and have jail start this script at reboot and all settings will be updated upon reboot.
-To update all jails simply copy new settings files.
+1. Copy software to `/root` and have jail start this script at reboot and all settings will be updated upon next reboot.
+To update all jails simply copy `settings.ini` with your own script to all appropriate locations for intake.
-   1. `security.jail.chflags_allow=0`

 `crontab -e`